 If the property requires repairs before you move in, make sure the owner fixes them before signing the agreement.

 Or add a clause to the contract giving the owner a certain amount of time to fix the problems.

 Beware of any home or apartment with major repairs the owner is not going to repair.

-A home inspection will make sure the property is up to code and without any major problems.
+A home inspection will make sure the property is up to code and without any significant problems.
 You can get the owner to pay for the repairs before moving in.

 A home inspection will also let you know of any issues such as foundation, roofing, etc. that will need repairs in the future.

-Look for a home that is in very good shape or else you will be paying for the repairs once you purchase the home.
+Look for a home that is in excellent shape, or else you will be paying for the repairs once you purchase the home.